History of Cincinnati: Sports

 In 1935, major league baseball's first night game was played at Crosley Field.

 In 1970 and 1975, the city completed Riverfront Stadium and Riverfront Coliseum, respectively, as the Cincinnati Reds baseball team emerged as one of the dominant teams of the decade.
 In fact, the Big Red Machine of 1975 and 1976 is considered by many to be one of the best baseball teams to ever play the game.
 Three key players on the team (Johnny Bench, Tony Pérez, and Joe Morgan), as well as manager Sparky Anderson, were elected to the Baseball Hall of Fame, while a fourth, Pete Rose, still holds the title for the most hits (4,256), singles (3,215), games played (3,562), games played in which his team won (1,971), at-bats (14,053) and outs (10,328) in baseball history.

 The Cincinnati Bengals football team of the NFL was founded in 1968 by legendary coach Paul Brown.
-The team appeared in the 1981 and 1988 and 2022 Super bowls.
+The team has three Super Bowl appearances in 1981, 1988, and 2021.

 FC Cincinnati, Cincinnati's professional soccer team, was founded in 2015 as a member of the United Soccer League, now known as the USL Championship, and played its first season in 2016.
-During tis three seasons in a division II league, the club received international recognition for its consistent record-breaking attendance numbers and historic 2017 Lamar Hunt U.S. Open Cup run.
+During its three seasons in a division II league, the club received international recognition for its consistent record-breaking attendance numbers and historic 2017 Lamar Hunt U.S. Open Cup run.
 The team's ownership group was granted a Major League Soccer franchise that started play under the FC Cincinnati name in 2019; the USL team accordingly ceased operations after the 2018 season.